turingschool/front-end-curriculum/lessons/function-prototype-methods.md

 var cars = ['R8', 'Yugo', 'Shelby'];

-//bind will not run the function immediately on the cars, instead you get a new function back.
+// Bind will not run the function immediately on the cars, instead you get a new function back.
 So knowing that, we'll assign this bound function to a newly named function and call the new function to check that we get the same result.

 var newFunction = sayName.bind(noah, cars[0], cars[1], cars[2]);
 ```